tombetthauser/job-search-survival-pack/README.md

 # Toms Job Search Survival Pack

-A list of links I wish I had had in one place when I graduated from bootcamp and entered my first job search.
+Just some links I wish I had had in one place when I graduated from bootcamp and entered my first job search.

 ---

-## Project Starters & Instructions
+## Project Starters

+No matter how comfortable you are building out a fullstack web application, it's always hard to get started on a new one after a few months.
+These are the project starters from modules 4, 5 and 6.
+They can be referenced to start a new project or potentially to help clean up an existing project.
+Trying to do a 1 or 2 day speed build of a minimal non-portfolio project can be a great idea to stay sharp as well.

 [Express / Pug Project Starter](https://github.com/appacademy/modular-curriculum-practices/tree/staging/13/practices/express-group-project)